rameshrasbor/rasbot/README.md

-# pandorabots.github.io
+# rasbot.github.io

-Welcome to the Pandorabots documentation site!
+Welcome to the Rasbot documentation site!
 Here you'll find instructions on how to update and maintain the site.

 ## Technology colophon